gabriele-h/alma_export_extractor/README.md

 All original columns from the input-file are preserved.
 The split versions are listed directly after with numeric suffixes in parentheses (e.g. "773(1)" is the first field).

+## Custom Delimiter
+If you need to use a custom delimiter, you can use `--delimiter`.